Canop/starry/README.md

 ## Why

-Did you notice all those tools pretending to graph the numbers of stars on repositories are always only rising ?
+Did you notice all those tools pretending to graph the numbers of stars on repositories never show anything going down ?

 That's because you've been lied to: those tools only show the current stars, with their age.
 Because that's the only information you can get with the GitHub API.